By Caroline Powell – Cambridge, England

 “Antenatal colostrum harvesting” involves collecting hand expressed early human milk (colostrum) in the final weeks of pregnancy.
 When I was in my second trimester, my close friend’s son ended up in the NICU shortly after birth.
 My friend had gestational diabetes and her baby developed low blood sugar levels.
-I was shocked, as I was not aware that children of diabetic mothers could develop hypoglycemia after birth.
-As a diabetic myself, I worried that my own baby would face the same fate, particularly as I had been an insulin dependent diabetic long before becoming pregnant.
-Her advice to “Harvest colostrum if you can” combined with my own research and support from my diabetic antenatal team ultimately prevented my son from being referred to the NICU and helped to optimise our bonding despite the challenging circumstances we experienced.
+I was shocked.
+It reinforced how vulnerable my own baby would be, as I had been an insulin dependent diabetic long before becoming pregnant.
+Her advice to “Harvest colostrum if you can” combined with my own research and support from my diabetic antenatal team ultimately prevented my son from being referred to the NICU and helped to optimise our bonding despite the challenges we experienced.

 I’m now keen to spread the knowledge in the hope that it might help other little babies and their parents secure happy, healthy bonds in their first few days together.